 How to Obtain Your Marriage License

 Most states in the U.S. do not require you to be a resident of the state to obtain a marriage license in that state.
-However, USMarriageLaws.com is a good place to start researching local laws and requirements to ensure you understand the rules and requirements of the State, City, and County you with to get married in and to find out what paperwork to bring with you when applying for your marriage license and the waiting period or license expirations.
+However, USMarriageLaws.com is a good place to research local laws and requirements to ensure you understand the rules and requirements of the State, City, and County you wish to get married in.
+This will also inform you on what paperwork to bring when applying for your marriage license and the waiting period or license expirations.

 NOTE: A marriage license issued in any state is valid throughout the country.
-Often times, it can be easier and less logistics to obtain a license from your home state and oblige the legal ceremony at your local Justice of the Peace, then pack your bags for the big celebration elsewhere.
+Oftentimes, it is more convenient to obtain a marriage license from your home county and oblige the legal ceremony at your local Justice of the Peace.

 To obtain a marriage license in Lake Tahoe, first confirm what state and county your ceremony venue is in since Lake Tahoe shares a border with California and Nevada.